DripDrop-Minecraft/MiraiBot_DripDrop/README.md

 Of course, if developers need more features, it is better to research the [original project](https://github.com/mamoe/mirai) instead of just forking and modifying this project.

+>Attention: I tried to apply Kotlin DSL to gradle scripts but failed, so I have to keep using old groovy statements to compile this project.